-This is just a bit of a biopic about a badass: John “Shrek” McPhee.
-McPhee is the Sheriff of Baghdad and Dean of Advanced Violent Studies at Gunfighter University.
+This is just a bit of a biopic about a badass: John Shrek McPhee, HMFIC at SOB Tactical.
+McPhee, a former SMU operator, is the Sheriff of Baghdad and Dean of Advanced Violent Studies at Gunfighter University.

 John “Shrek” McPhee

 The Sheriff of Baghdad is the moniker used by John Shrek McPhee personally and for his company, SOB Tactical.
 Shrek was the nickname he went by when he served in an Army’s SMU (Special Mission Unit).
 He now runs SOB (Sheriff of Baghdad) Tactical and its instruction component, Gunfighter University.
 A former Ranger turned SMU member, he is an eccentric and storied institution in the contemporary training world,